skip-pay/php-client/readme.md

 9. Finish  the MALL application form
 10. After redirection back to the _reply.php_ click the link _getApplicationDetail_
 11. Keep the filled applicationId field and press _getApplicationDetail_ button
-12. Observe the result of your MALLPay application request
+12. Observe the result of your Skip pay application request

-The demo can handle also the notifications from MALLPay.
+The demo can handle also the notifications from Skip Pay.
 To test the notifications, the demo has to run on a public internet domain, not on localhost.